OsmosysSoftware/osm-transcript-summarizer/apps/api/docs/usage-guide.md

 2. Start the Portal
 3. Transcript Summarizer Portal should be running locally at `http://localhost:4200` (or `http://localhost:5000` for docker setup).
 4. Open the portal URL.
 You will be prompted to log in to your Microsoft account.
-5. Before proceeding, open developer tools (`ctrl+shift+i` OR `F12`) and open the **Network** tab.
+5. Before proceeding, open the developer tools of your browser.
+Popular shortcuts are `ctrl+shift+i` OR `F12`.
+6. Navigate to the **Network** tab.
-6. Login using your credentials.
-You will be directed to the Portal
+7. Login using your credentials.
+You will be directed to the Portal.
-7. The request named `token` contains the Microsoft auth token that you can use for API.
+8. Find the request labeled `token`.
+From its response data, extract the value associated with the key `access_token`.
+9. Use this extracted string as your Bearer token for authenticating API requests.

 ### Sending an API request